March 18, 2022 by Admin 0 Comments

 Without further ado, let’s dive into the topic.

-What are Dental Crowns and Why They are Important
+What are Dental Crowns, and Why are they important

 A dental crown is a tooth-shaped “cap” placed over a tooth to restore its shape, size, strength, and appearance.
 Dental crowns are essential because they protect the teeth from further damage and help keep them strong and healthy.